logo

 Cracks that have grass or weeds growing out of them must be cleaned out first. (use a screwdriver or putty knife to scrape them out)

-Use a grinder to V out the crack the give the cement more surface area to hold onto.
+Use a grinder or asphalt crack cleaner to V out the crack and give the cement more surface area to hold onto.
 Small hairline cracks can be left alone as the resurfacer will fill them in.

 Mix up the cement and pour it into the crack.
 Use a trowel to smooth out the cement.
 Use a rub brick when cement is dry to knock off any high spots.